ArtemyYours/Spring-Hibernate-Jpa-Example/README.md

 # Spring-Hibernate-Jpa-Example

+**All tasks including "bonus tasks" performed.
+RabbitMQ was used instead of ActiveMQ, because i'm more familiar with it.**

 Please, use **docker.compose** for postgresql and rabbitmq local instances creation, before testing the app.

 You can find **swagger** thru link -> http://localhost:8088/swagger-ui.htm